 - sustainable production and consumption

 Mia is part of the IEEP Industry, Waste and Water research team as well as the Biodiversity team.
-She is particularly interested in circular economy, natural resource management, and nature conservation.
+She is particularly interested in the management of natural resources and the pursuit of a more circular economic system, in environmental mainstreaming of sectoral policies and in nature conservation.

-As part of the IEEP Communications team, Mia is also leading the development of IEEP’s visual profile and website and producing graphical output for IEEP projects and for the Institute.
-Her communications work includes working strategically with the Institute’s internal and external communications in the short- and longer-term.
+Mia is also leading the development of IEEP’s visual profile and website and produces graphical output for IEEP projects and for the Institute.

 The European Natura 2000 network provides job opportunities in sectors ranging from conservation and restoration, agriculture, forestry, fisheries to tourism, recreation, and health.